kmehltretter82/frama-c-linux/ivette/src/frama-c/plugins/callgraph/callgraph.md

 On the right:

 * Horizontal and vertical distance management between graph nodes.
-* [icon-SIDEBAR] : Opens or closes the side panel.
+* [icon-sidebar] : Opens or closes the side panel.

 ## Panel {#callgraph-panel}